deoxxa/astarisx/README.md

 **array**

 Specifies that the field holds an array.
+This will initialize the array, if it hasn't already been initialized.

 _Available in:_ DomainViewModel, ViewModel, Model